January 2025

 Bullfinch

 2024 was a good year for me birding in Britain, and I saw 225 species.
 However, only three of these were new - South Polar and long-tailed skuas and honey buzzard.
 Waxwings remained into the New Year, and we caught up with a flock on Rodborough Common.
-The male peregrine disappeared from the Avon Gorge and no breeding happened there for the first time in recent years, though a new male arrived, and pair nested on the incinerator at St Michael's Hospital - I could see the birds regularly from my office.
+The male peregrine disappeared from the Avon Gorge and no breeding happened there for the first time in recent years, though a new male arrived, and a pair nested on the incinerator at St Michael's Hospital - I could see the birds regularly from my office.
 A yellow-browed warbler showed briefly at Yate, and the bluethroat returned to Slimbridge.
 The drake Baikal teal returned to Greylake, and I saw a green-winged teal on the same day.
 We had a lovely day in the New Forest, seeing Dartford warblers, cuckoos and redstarts, and I heard on Twitter about a last minute cancellation to stay on Skomer for two nights,.
 It was amazing having the island almost to ourselves, watching puffins at sunset and Manx shearwaters on the ground and calling at nighttime.
 I returned to Skomer the following week during the last field course that I will teach, and once again had splendid weather.
 A short break in Norfolk in February was great as ever, with pallid harrier alongside short-eared owls, hen and marsh harriers at Warham Greens, 13 shore larks and another green-winged teal at Holkham, and 15 twite at Salthouse.
 I saw my first tree sparrows in years at Welney on the way back.
 One of the highlights of the year was watching up to 3 honey buzzards at relatively close range in West Sussex.
 Although I'd seen several in Italy previously, these were the first I'd seen in Britain.
 Most of the bird highlights were from Cornwall - the now expected Caspian gulls at Hayle, the returning ring-billed gull there too, and 2 approachable Bonaparte's gulls at Marazion.
 I also had my best ever views of water pipit at Marazion, and saw green-winged teal and a juvenile semipalmated sandpiper at Hayle, with an adult bird of this species at Marazion.
 Other highlights included a juvenile red-backed shrike at Marazion, melodious warbler at Cape Cornwall, pectoral sandpiper at Davidstow airfield, a white-winged tern at Bude, snow bunting at Longrock, rosy starling in Lizard village, a turtle dove near Polgigga, and American golden plover at Sennen.
 Two Cornwall highlights were the showy Azorean yellow-legged gull at Newlyn, and the rough-legged buzzard (probably the American subspecies) at Skewjack.
 Around the St Ives area I had great views of a juvenile Kumlien's gull, a passage of over 500 great shearwaters, choughs on the Island, 3 skua species including my first long-tailed, 5 shearwater species and nearby ring ouzel and Dartford warblers.
 My favourite trip was a short one to Scilly, setting off after a beautiful sunrise in St Ives.
 I spent about 26 hours at sea, with great views of the usual seabirds, my first South Polar skua, Wilson's petrel, Caspian gull, Sabine's gulls, tuna boils and a splendid Milky Way at the end of my first day there.
 Cetaceans included Risso's dolphin off St Ives, and great views of common dolphins from the Marine Discovery.
 We saw the perfect pasque flowers and fritillaries in Gloucestershire and Wiltshire.
 The sky at night was tremendous at times - the biggest solar storm in 20 years producing a spectacular show of the aurora in May, a second show in October, and the comet photographed from the decking in Bristol.
 I made my first trip overseas since the 2020 lockdowns, doing a PhD viva in Wageningen.
 I sold almost all of my Canon EF mount lenses as I transition to becoming totally mirrorless.